animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

-# SOP: B2B SaaS YouTube Content Strategy
+# Standard Operating Procedure (SOP): B2B SaaS YouTube Content Strategy

 **Owner:** Animesh Dolas
+**Version** *1.0*
+**Last Updated:** August 2026

-Throughout the playbook, recommendations are supported by expert sources.
-Where experts disagree, their perspectives are compared and evaluated to provide a reasoned recommendation rather than simply summarizing opinions.
+Recommendation in this SOP is supported by expert sources.
+Where experts disagree, their viewpoints are compared, evaluated, and synthesized into a reasoned recommendation rather than merely listing opinions.

 ---
 <details>